renatawong/quantum-protein-structure-prediction/README.md

 Restarting work on the quantum algorithm for protein structure prediction.
-Updates will follow.
+This notebook is still incomplete.
+Updates to follow.